 For awards of $100,000 or more, the recipient shall fund at least 50 percent of the project's costs.
 The nonfederal match must come from sources other than the project sponsor, and must be cash contributions rather than in-kind contributions.
 In reviewing all applications, even those requesting less than $100,000, the degree of cost-sharing will be considered, with more weight given to cash contributions than in-kind services.

 III.
 Application Contents

-For more information about submitting an application, please refer to the ADDRESSES and DATES sections listed above.
-In order to be considered for funding under this program, your application package must include the following:
+For more information about submitting your application, please refer to the ADDRESSES and DATES sections listed above.
+In order to be considered for funding under this program, your Start Printed Page 43386application package must include the following:

 (3) An Evaluation Plan.
 Include a brief description of how you will evaluate and measure the success of the project, including the anticipated benefits and challenges in completing it.
 This can be part of the Project Narrative.